sanu151/express.js/README.md

 By following these steps, you can effectively set up and use environment variables in your Express.js applications to manage configuration details and sensitive data securely.

+**environment variables**

+**`How to use .env variables?`**

+- Step 1: Create an .env file in the root directory.

+- Step 2: define environment variable(s) using uppercase letter and underscore if more than one word.

+  Example : PORT, DATABASE_URL

+- Step 3: Assign the values without double quotation and space

+> PORT=3000

+> DATABASE_URL=mongodb://myuser:mypassword@localhost:27017/mydatabase

+- Step 4: We can make a connent using #

+\# server port

+PORT=3000